 A growing interest in matcha has given rise to new ways of using it.

 One suggestion is to make hot or iced tea by mixing a teaspoon of matcha powder with one third of a cup of hot water and drinking it as it is or pouring it over ice.

 Here are some other ideas:

 - Add foamed milk to make a matcha latte

 - Mix matcha powder into oatmeal

 - Make homemade granola bars using matcha

-- Add matcha to simple salad dressings, using part oil, part vinegar, a little sweetener and the matcha powder.
+- Add matcha to simple salad dressings, with a little oil, vinegar, and sweetener

-Matcha is becoming more common and can sometimes be found as a specialty drink in cafés and coffee shops.
-It is also common for a high amount of sugar to be added to matcha served at a café.
-Ask if sugar is added and order unsweetened or lightly sweetened if possible.
+As matcha becomes more widely available, it can sometimes be found as a specialty drink in cafés and coffee shops.
+A high amount of sugar may be added, so check the label or ask if sugar is added and order unsweetened or lightly sweetened if possible.